santialbo/mv-power-tools/README.md

 ```
 grunt will watch for changes in the source files and re-build them if necessary.

-You can host your own css file in a server (or dropbox public folder, like me) and change the url on the `styles.debug.coffee` file.

 **Deployment**

-There's a `deploy` task that uploads the resulting `.user.js` and `.css` files to Amazon S3.
+There's a `deploy` task that uploads the resulting `mv-power-tools.user.js` file to Amazon S3.
 In order to use it you will need to have your AWS credentials in a file named `mv-power-tools` inside the `.aws` folder in your home directory.
 ```
 $ cat ~/.aws/mv-power-tools
 {